Rosayla-Coulthard/CAMPS/README.md

 - Reichert 2020 (J/A+A/641/A127):
     - Title: Neutron-capture elements in dwarf galaxies: A homogenized analysis of 13 dwarf spheroidal and ultra-faint galaxies
     - Members: 380 stars in 13 galaxies.
-    - Telescope: ESO archive and Keck archive
+    - Telescope: ESO archive and Keck archive (VLT and Keck)
     - Instruments: FLAMES/GIRAFFE (295 observations), UVES (56 observations), X-shoooter (2 observations), HIRES (27 observations)
     - Fitting method: equivalent widths, synthetic spectra